-- It's revealed that the heroines needed to obtain all seven Prism Stones...which meant they needed to get five back from the bad guys, to go with the two they already had.
+- It's revealed that the heroines need to obtain all seven Prism Stones... which means they need to get five back from the bad guys, to go with the two they already have.

-- A year later, they had to search for twelve of something called "Heartiels."
-They had absolutely no idea what that meant until the first one turned up on her own and introduced herself.
+- A year later, they have to search for twelve of something called "Heartiels."
+They have absolutely no idea what that mean until the first one turns up on her own and introduces herself.

 - In Cardcaptor Sakura, while the rest of the Clow Cards were freed, the Windy remains (Sakura having had it in her hand when she read its name).